 Ragamuffin Parade – Bay Ridge, Brooklyn

 Why wait until Halloween to wear your costume?
-Since 1967, Brooklyn families have been putting on their outfits a month ahead of time to march in the annual children's Ragamuffin Parade, which marches down Third Avenue from 76th to 92nd Streets in Bay Ridge.
-There are also bands, cheerleaders and makeshift floats.
-Usually schools sign up their students to participate, however, individual families can find parade consent forms on the Ragamuffin website.
+Since 1967, Brooklyn families have been putting on their outfits a month ahead of time to march in the annual children's Ragamuffin Parade, which travels down Third Avenue from 76th to 92nd Streets in Bay Ridge.
+There are also bands, cheerleaders, and makeshift floats.
+Usually, schools sign their students up to participate, however, individual families can find parade consent forms on the Ragamuffin website.

 Clinton Street is closed to traffic for the ultra-fun Cobble Hill Halloween Parade.
-Photo by Sara Marentette
+Photo by Meagan Newhart

 Halloween Parades for Kids – Citywide

 Forget the always insane Village Halloween Parade until the kids are teens.
 Instead, hit one of NYC's many family-friendly neighborhood parades that include stops for trick-or-treating at local businesses and homes.
-While it's hard to pick a favorite since each one has its own flavor and charm, the biggies are the Jackson Heights Halloween Parade in Queens, which claims to be the second-largest Halloween parade in NYC (after the one in the Village); the Park Slope Civic Council Children’s Halloween Parade, which culminates in a party at the Old Stone House; the Cobble Hill Halloween Parade; and the Upper West Side rite-of-passage Hippo Playground Halloween Parade.
+While it's hard to pick a favorite since each one has its flavor and charm, the biggies are the Jackson Heights Halloween Parade in Queens, which claims to be the second-largest Halloween parade in NYC; the Park Slope Civic Council Children’s Halloween Parade, which culminates in a party at the Old Stone House; the Cobble Hill Halloween Parade; and the Upper West Side rite-of-passage Hippo Playground Halloween Parade.

 Macy's Thanksgiving Day Parade – Upper West Side to Midtown West

-I doubt I need to sell you on the kid-friendliness of this nearly century-old tradition—it celebrates 93 years running in 2019!
-Really the only thing that isn't family-friendly about this procession of pop-culture infused floats and giant balloons is the fact you need to arrive around 6am to claim your spot!
-Unfortunately there is no secret trick to snagging a good viewing location.
+I doubt I need to sell you on the kid-friendliness of this nearly century-old tradition—it celebrates 96 years running in 2022!
+The only thing that isn't family-friendly about this procession of pop-culture-infused floats and giant balloons is the fact you need to arrive around 6am to claim your spot!
+Unfortunately, there is no secret trick to snagging a good viewing location.
 Arrive early, or watch from way in the back.
 You'll still see something!
 Or find a friend (or friend of a friend) who lives on the route.
 Ask around!
 You never know...

-A prior version of this post was originally published in 2013.
-Raven Snook contributed to its reporting.
+This post was originally published in 2013; it has since been updated.
+Margaret Kelly contributed to its reporting.